Hogwarts Legacy is out now: Best Xbox, PS5 and Steam deals

 We’ve rounded up the cheapest prices on the Harry Potter spin-off game

 One of the most anticipated games in recent memory is finally out.
-Hogwarts Legacy, which gives legions of fans of the Harry Potter franchise a chance to experience wizarding life in an open-world environment for the first time, is available to play now on PS5, Xbox Series X and PC.
+Hogwarts Legacy gives legions of fans of the Harry Potter franchise a chance to experience wizarding life in an open-world environment for the first time, and it is available to play now on PS5, Xbox Series X and PC.
 And, yes, there are already some deals to be had.

 Hogwarts Legacy was already the bestselling game on Steam a month before it launched, and is set to remain at the top of Amazon’s charts on PS5 and Xbox Series X/Series S, despite only being available on a pre-order basis up until now.

-While Hogwarts Legacy has been marred in controversy, with some Potter fans vowing to boycott the game over JK Rowling’s stance on trans rights, Warner Bros. has insisted that she is not involved in the game.
+While Hogwarts Legacy has been marred by controversy, with some Potter fans boycotting the game completely over JK Rowling’s stance on trans rights, Warner Bros. has insisted she is not involved in the game.
 While the developer added a transgender character (Three Broomsticks pub owner, Sirona Ryan), it looks to be a fairly minor role.

 Still, it’s set to be one of the biggest games of the year, currently sitting at an 85 rating on Metacritic.
-Taking place a whole century before Harry Potter even stepped a single foot inside Hogwarts School of Witchcraft and Wizardry, and several decades before the rise of Lord Voldemort.
-It sees gamers take the role of a fifth-year student who “holds the key to an ancient secret that threatens to tear the wizarding world apart”.
+Taking place a whole century before Harry Potter even stepped foot inside Hogwarts School of Witchcraft and Wizardry, and several decades before the rise of Lord Voldemort, it sees gamers take the role of a fifth-year student who “holds the key to an ancient secret that threatens to tear the wizarding world apart”.

 Hogwarts Legacy features a star-studded cast, with Simon Pegg voicing headmaster Phineas Nigellus Black and Sebastian Croft (Heartstopper, Game of Thrones) and Amelia Gething (The Amelia Gething Complex) voicing the optional main characters.
 Luke Youngblood, who played Lee Jordan in the Harry Potter films, also returns as a new Ravenclaw character.

-While you can currently play the game on PS5, Xbox Series X/S and PC, the game is not yet available on the Xbox One, PS4 and the Nintendo Switch, but we’ve rounded up the best Hogwarts Legacy deals on all platforms.
+While you can currently play the game on PS5, Xbox Series X/S and PC, the game is not yet available on the Xbox One, PS4 and the Nintendo Switch, but you can still pre-order it.
+Below, we’ve rounded up the best Hogwarts Legacy deals on all platforms.

 When is the ‘Hogwarts Legacy’ release date?